feathr-ai/feathr/docs/how-to-guides/feathr-udfs.md

 Feathr also supports using a SQL dialect to deal with your data.
 Below is the template, note that:

-1. you should declare a global "spark" session so that it can be called later
+1. You should declare a global "spark" session so that it can be called later
 2. You should call `createOrReplaceTempView` so that you can refer to this view in your SQL code

 ```python